Q. I have questions about the NIH Public Access Policy. Where can I obtain more information?

 Q. What is the difference between a final peer-reviewed manuscript and final published article?

-Final published article: The final published article is the journal’s authoritative copy of the paper, including all modifications from the publishing peer review process, copyediting and stylistic edits, and formatting changes.
+Final published article: The final published article is the journal’s authoritative copy of the paper, after it has undergone copyediting, stylistic edits, and formatting changes.
 It is often published on the publisher's web page.

 Q. My paper is based on research only partially funded by NIH.
 Is the paper required to be submitted?

 A. The Policy applies to any manuscript that: